 The Texas Renaissance Festival is back in town, and if you and your family have never been, make this year your first.
-As the state's largest festival of its kind (and one of the biggest in the country), it is an experience like no other.
-Even its 200-acre location has an eclectic story; a former strip mining site turned Renaissance theme park complete with authentic art, larger-than-life statues and structures, and a village of shops, restaurants, and stages that look like they've been plucked from another era.
+As the state's largest festival of its kind (and one of the biggest in the country), it is an experience like no other - and it's just a short drive from Houston.
+Even its 200-acre location has an eclectic story; a former strip-mining site turned Renaissance theme park complete with authentic art, larger-than-life statues and structures, and a village of shops, restaurants, and stages that look like they've been plucked from another era.

 You'll find the festival in Todd Mission, which is a small town past Magnolia and about an hour northwest of Houston.
-Tickets are $30 for adults and $15 for kids at the door, but kids ages 12 and under are FREE every Saturday.
+Tickets are $42 for adults and $23.95 for kids (ages 5-12) at the door, but kids age 5 and under are FREE every Sunday.
+Kids under 5 are free every day.
+And note that if you buy tickets online, significant discounts can apply.
 Also, the grounds are stroller-friendly!
 Read on for just a taste of what you can do with the kids at the Texas Renaissance Festival.

 Cast members perform a sword fight for guests.